dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 - Fix bug where pending transactions from Test net (or other networks) show up In Main net.
 - Add fiat conversion values to more views.
-- On fresh install, open a new tab with the MetaMask Introduction video.
+- On fresh install, open a new tab with the DekuSan Introduction video.
 Does not open on update.
 - Block negative values from transactions.
 - Fixed a memory leak.
-- MetaMask logo now renders as super lightweight SVG, improving compatibility and performance.
+- DekuSan logo now renders as super lightweight SVG, improving compatibility and performance.
 - Now showing loading indication during vault unlocking, to clarify behavior for users who are experiencing slow unlocks.
 - Now only initially creates one wallet when restoring a vault, to reduce some users' confusion.